A hollow voice says "Plugh".

 Somehow, however, plugh never quite retained the fame it deserved.
 Instead, it fell into the shadows of another more famous magic word: xyzzy.

-Oh, and I never really did know how to pronounce the word, plugh, so if you happen to know, please tell me!
-Someone recently posted an old usenet article written by Don Woods as follows:
+Oh, and I never really did know how to pronounce the word, plugh, Someone recently posted an old usenet article written by Don Woods as follows:

 From: Don Woods